MDM3/lab-eda-bivariate/README.md

     - Are there categories where being a best-seller is more prevalent?

-    	*Hint: one option is to calculate the proportion of best-sellers for each category and then sort the categories based on this proportion in descending order.*
+    	*Hint: one option is to calcul
+        zate the proportion of best-sellers for each category and then sort the categories based on this proportion in descending order.*

 2. **Statistical Tests**: